 Discover the various ways we’ve helped these organizations and industry leaders maximize their disaster-giving impact.

-Contact Vice President Regine A. Webster by email to find out how CDP can help you increase the effectiveness and efficiency of your disaster philanthropy.
+Contact our Development team to find out how CDP can help you increase the effectiveness and efficiency of your disaster philanthropy.

 To help the Annie E. Casey Foundation build their disaster philanthropy capacity, the CDP consulting services team created a comprehensive domestic grantmaking program.
 The new program set disaster response guidelines, developed an internal process for funding and reviewing grant requests, and created a team to assess local and national disasters for funding opportunities.

 In the wake of the devastating 2017 Atlantic hurricane season, the Arthur M. Blank Family Foundation (the Foundation) developed a keen interest in the recovery and resilience of Puerto Rico and the U.S. Virgin Islands.
 The Foundation partnered with CDP to obtain a strong baseline understanding of disaster prevalence, disaster funders and the opportunities for investment in the region.
 This knowledge-gathering exercise will inform the Foundation’s role in disaster grantmaking across the Caribbean.